svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 have been executed and I guess we can conclude that the stack is growing with approximately 2 element per iteration.

-When the REPL runs with the fixed code and the same program it keeps runnning:
+When the REPL runs with the fixed code and the same program it keeps running:

 ```
 Stack sp 1 : (closure ((x nil) ((progn ((print ("hello" nil)) ((f ((+ (x (1 nil))) nil)) nil))) (nil nil))))